FrankDocu/Lichess-Development-Onboarding/Home.md

-# Welcome to the lila Wiki!
+# Welcome to the LICHESS Wiki!
 lila = **li**chess in Sca**la**

 If you see possible improvements to these pages, please be bold and edit.